 Optional: Paint back of project with fabric stiffener and let dry completely being careful to not get any stiffener on Right Side or on findings

-Now your earrings are complete!
+Now your crochet Christmas earrings are complete!
 How did you like making this jewelry?
 I hope you have fun gifting and/or wearing these Christmas earrings!
 Every time I wear these earrings I receive many compliments.
 Plus, they are so light I can barely tell they are on!

 If you would like to see more Christmas projects, see the images below and to see all of my FREE patterns, click here.